open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 When creating a compiled release, arrays of objects have `different merging behaviors <https://standard.open-contracting.org/latest/en/schema/merging/#array-values>`__ depending on whether the schema specifies an ``id`` field.
 To decide whether to specify an ``id`` field:

 -  If no ``id`` field is specified, the array is merged as a whole.
+To make the merging behaviour explicit, you should set ``"wholeListMerge": true`.
 This is appropriate if:

    -  A publisher is expected to publish array entries at the same time, like ``additionalClassifications``.
    -  A publisher is expected to correct the array as a whole.